rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 of the anonymous futures produced by these types as the same type, because all of them implement the `Future` trait.

-> Note: In the Chapter 8 section Using an Enum to Store Multiple
+> Note: In the Chapter 8 section Using an Enum to Склад Multiple
 > Values, we discussed another way to include multiple
 > types in a `Vec`: using an enum to represent each type that can appear in the
 > vector.
 We can’t do that here, though.
 For one thing, we have no way to name